canonical/sphinx-docs-starter-pack/docs/how-to/optional-customisation/bridge-project-and-docs-builds.rst

         # Core docs packages
     ]

-If you don't already have a ``dev`` dependency group, review the packages listed in the file's ``dependencies`` key, then move any non-runtime dependencies to the ``dev`` dependency group.
+If your ``pyproject.toml`` didn't already have a ``dev`` dependency group, review the packages listed in the ``dependencies`` key, then move any non-runtime dependencies to the ``dev`` dependency group.

 If your project needs extra docs features, like the Mermaid or LaTeX Sphinx extensions, add their packages to the ``docs`` group.

 Copy the contents of ``docs/requirements.txt`` into the ``docs-starter-pack`` group.

-In the main build, override the docs installation target and make the project's ``setup`` target depend on it.
-In the example project, it is written like this:
+In the main build, override the docs installation target to install the ``docs`` dependency group, then make the project's ``setup`` target depend on the docs target.
+In the example project, it's written like this:

 .. tabs::